Shops at Rivercenter

 The Shops at Rivercenter (formerly known as Rivercenter Mall) is a shopping mall located in Downtown San Antonio, Texas, United States along the city's River Walk.
-The anchor stores are H&M, Macy's (closing April 2021) and AMC Theatres.
+The anchor stores are H&M and AMC Theatres.
 It also includes a 38-story, 1,001-room Marriott hotel.
 It was purchased in 2005 by Ashkenazy Acquisition Corporation.

 The landmark 1871 St. Joseph's Catholic Church did not sell to the original developers, Joske's Department Store, in 1945, and the store was built around it.

 History

 The Shops at Rivercenter opened in 1988 as Rivercenter Mall, with San Antonio's first Lord & Taylor department store, an IMAX theater, as well as Dillard's (closed August 2008).
 Part of the downtown redevelopment included an extension of San Antonio's famed River Walk into the Rivercenter lagoon.